Demaurr/IMDb-Ratings-Analysis/Documentation.md

 - The project includes data visualization capabilities using Matplotlib and Using `chart.js` Javascript.
 - Users can view plots and graphs depicting movie data statistics, such as mean ratings and count.
-- Charts are displayed on the `search_result.html` page.
+- Charts are displayed on the `search_result.html` page for Multiple related Stats.

 ## MovieAnalysis Class